andreivcodes/andreiv.com/src/content/professional/continental.md

 index: 3
 ---

-Transitioned from AUTOSAR software integration to local debugging expert in ADAS, specializing in resolving complex issues causing functional safety resets and software hangs.
+Transitioned from AUTOSAR software integration to becoming the local debugging expert for ADAS systems, specializing in resolving complex issues causing functional safety resets and software hangs in automotive embedded systems.

 <br></br>

-Led task forces to analyze and troubleshoot intricate software challenges, resulting in significant improvements in system reliability and performance.
+Led multiple task force teams to analyze and troubleshoot intricate software challenges across the entire ADAS stack, from sensor interfaces to control algorithms.
+My systematic debugging approach resulted in significant improvements in system reliability and performance, directly impacting vehicle safety.

 <br></br>

-Collaborated with cross-functional teams to implement preventive measures, reducing the occurrence of critical software issues and ensuring safe product operation.
+Collaborated with cross-functional teams including hardware engineers, system architects, and safety managers to implement preventive measures and establish debugging best practices.
+This proactive approach reduced the occurrence of critical software issues and ensured safe product operation in production vehicles.

 <br></br>